-The Congress Preparatory Committee is established by Council to ensure the necessary preparations are made for the IUCN World Conservation Congress.
+The Congress Preparatory Committee is established by Council1 to ensure the necessary preparations are made for the IUCN World Conservation Congress.
 The role of the Committee is to oversee the preparations for the Congress while the Director General is responsible for organizing the Congress.
-The Preparatory Committee will ensure consistency with and adherence to IUCN's Statutes, Regulations and the Rules of Procedure of the World Conservation Congress, it will assume the role of the Steering Committee during the Congress.
+The Preparatory Committee will ensure consistency with and adherence to IUCN's Statutes, Regulations and the Rules of Procedure of the World Conservation Congress.
+And, as called for in the Rules of Procedure of the World Conservation Congress2, it will assume the role of the Steering Committee during the Congress.